-San Juan, Dominican RepublicStudents chosen for this trip participate in a week-long construction project.
-Through the organization, Cambiando Vidas (Changing Lives), groups engage in a cultural and communal experience of building a house for a family.
-Volunteers see the project to completion – from the foundation to welcoming the family into their home.
+San Juan, Dominican Republic (May 27 – June 3)Students participate in a week-long construction project.
+Through the organization, Cambiando Vidas, participants engage in a cultural and communal experience of building a house with a family.
+Volunteers see the project through to completion – from the foundation to welcoming the family into their new home.

-Quito, EcuadorThe Working Boys' Center serves over 400 families of working children.
+Quito, Ecuador (May 31 – June 10) The Working Boys' Center serves over 400 families of working children.
 Volunteers engage in school and community projects focused on the program's commitment to formation and social assistance.
 Groups also participate in a "minga" - a community work gang construction project.

-San Lucas, GuatemalaStudents chosen for this service trip work with the San Lucas Mission and Parish.
+San Lucas, Guatemala (May 31 – June 10)Students work with the San Lucas Mission and Parish.
 Projects include participation in construction, coffee picking and processing, reforestation, and various community tasks.
-Groups receive a cross-cultural experience combining hands on service with opportunities for learning and community building.
+Groups will receive a cross-cultural experience combining hands-on service with opportunities for learning and community building.

-Managua, NicaraguaHand in Hand Ministries is dedicated to providing food, water, clothing, shelter, education and medical care to the most vulnerable populations.
-Participants on this trip will work with families to repair or build homes, and assist with school repairs in neighborhood preschools.
-Groups will visit community members, play with the students and tutor local school children.
+Belize City, Belize (May 28 – June 4) Hand in Hand Ministries is dedicated to providing food, water, clothing, shelter, education and medical care to the most vulnerable populations.
+Participants work with families to repair or build homes, visit community members, play with the local children, and attend cultural presentations.